ErikCQF/memory-cache/README.md

 ## Architecture

-- `DataStoreBridge<TKey, TValue>` implements `IDataStoreBridge<TKey, TValue>`.
+- `MemoryCache<TKey, TValue>` implements `MemoryCache<TKey, TValue>`.
-- `DataStoreBridge<TKey, TValue>` depends on "n" `IEvictionPolicy<TKey, TValue>`.
+- `MemoryCache<TKey, TValue>` depends on "n" `IEvictionPolicy<TKey, TValue>`.
+    The Eviction Algoritm has been decoupled from MemoryCache.
+    1 to N implementations of Evictions algorithms can be added.The one that is implemented is Leat recent used.
+    IEvictionPolicy<TKey, TValue> is decoupled from the Data Structure for storing date,so adhering to Solid principles
+- `MemoryCache<TKey, TValue>` depends on "n" `IDataStorage<TKey, TValue>`
+   Data storing is decoupled from Memory cache.
+I uses a implementation of `IDataStorage<TKey, TValue>`
 - `DataEnvolope<TKey, TValue>` is used to encapsulate `TValue`.
 It implements `IEquatable`, so a generic `TKEY` can be used for indexing.
 Another important point is that this approach makes it easier for Extensions.
 - `DataItemObserver<TKey>` is used for Reactive Programming to notify evictions.
 It is also ready to notify other events such as updates; the event message can be extended to carry new information as well, such as delta in updates.

-## Refactory: [TODO]
+## Review and Refactory: [TODO]

-- It is a test version focused on delivering all functionalities requested.
-The refactoring is desirable for `DataStoreBridge<TKey, TValue>`.
-This interface is not following the single responsibility principle, so it needs to be broken down.
+- At first view there is so many responsiblities to MemoryCache.
+Apply CQRS for data command and query.
 - *Thread Safe*.
 It is using a lock approach.
 Apply non locking design patterns when it is possible.
-Locks are easy to implement, so a good initial approach as prove of concept.
-- Regarding `DataStoreBridge` implementation.
-It need to decouple the DataStorage, ideally applying a CQRS approach.
-A approach thereby is by decoupling queries and commands that will be handled by a Mediator, so cache storage can be fully decoupled from the implementation
+- Regarding `MemoryCache` implementation.
+It need to decouple the DataStorage [&#x2705; done]
+- Review Events

 ## Instantiate and Using Memory Cache
 ```